stmugisha/deep_learning/Natural_Language_Inference/README.md

 In summary, **`NLI` determines whether a given text `(hypothesis)` implies something similar to what is implied in the reference text `(premise)`**

+The `Roberta_model.py` file contains a Roberta Language Model trained for NLI.